shaoqiangzhang/SCENA/data/readme.md

 ```
 git clone https://github.com/shaoqiangzhang/scRNAseq_Datasets/
 ```
-## The following contains a collection of publicly available datasets used by the Hemberg Group at the Sanger Institute.
+## The following website contains a collection of publicly available datasets used by the Hemberg Group at the Sanger Institute.

 https://hemberg-lab.github.io/scRNA.seq.datasets/